iPhone Improvements — An Open Letter to Steve

 • SMS and iChat: Further improve the iPhone by adding an iChat (AIM/ICQ) application to the phone (maybe add video chat and voice while connected via WLAN?) and integrate SMS into iChat (on both sides: Mac and iPhone).
 Send short messages via the internet when connected to make it cheaper or negotiate a fixed price model for SMS sending with your partnered carrier.
 Your current implementation turns SMS into chat.

 • 3G & pricing: This one is a no-brainer.
 The iPhone needs UMTS (from the begining) to become a hit in Europe.
 UMTS is everywhere in the ads and has a lot of potential combined with a decent mobile internet device.
 Though there needs to be an appealing price model to succeed.
 (Fixed price model again.
 Hint!)
-I won’t pay several Euros to see Rome or even 1 Infinite Loop from above while on the train!
+I won’t pay several Euros to see Rome or even from above while on the train!

 • Landscape mode: Please make the landscape mode work in both directions.
 I’m left handed and want to stay this way.
 It’s different ;-)